 Made a cardboard template of the heater back-plate to define where to drill the two air-hole ducts.
 And taped it in place.
 But, when test fitting the actual heater unit (with the air outlet manifold taken off,) I had an issue as the heater would not fit horizontally as it was supposed to.
-This was because the horizontal space within the under-wing bulk-head compartment was 2.5cm smaller than the heater.
-The total length of the heater being 26cm and the available horizontal space being ~23.5cm...
+This was because the horizontal space within the under-wing bulk-head compartment was 2.5 cm smaller than the heater.
+The total length of the heater is 26 cm and the available horizontal space being ~23.5 cm...
 Not good.
-Luckily the heater has a blanking plate to allow for the blower motor to be mounted vertically....
+Luckily the heater has a blanking plate to allow for the blower motor to be mounted vertically...
 Good.

 Bottom air outlet where the fan will be (underneath the radiator box unit

-(This vertical configuration leaves 30cm for the battery and battery framework, which is plenty)
+This vertical configuration leaves 30 cm for the battery and battery tray, which is plenty

-As you can see, they are not the neatest of holes, and these will be the un-neatest and most inaccurate holes on the whole car.
-This was because when I drilled them I realised I could create some more room where the pipes go, so I whittled away to create as much room (~5cm) to the left of the heater box for the radiator inlet and outlet pipes.
+As you can see, they are not the neatest of holes, and these will be the un-neatest and most inaccurate holes on the whole car (I hope.)
+This was because when I drilled them and trial fitted the box, I realised I could create some more room where the heater pipes will go, so I whittled away to create as much room [~5 cm] to the left of the heater box for the radiator inlet and outlet pipes.
 Reading other builders' blogs, it seems this can be a very snug area for the pipes.
-5cm being plenty of room to connect up and get in to tighten the pipes clips without too much difficulty.
-With respect to my drilling skills, all my other hole drilling will be spot on....
-Trust me.
+5 cm being plenty of room to connect up and get in to tighten the pipe clips without too much difficulty.

 Windscreen Air Vents

-Did 'my' measuring, and discovered the centre of the screen with respect to the centre of the scuttle was off by 3 mm.
-Not a huge amount and I dare say, way within tolerances of flexible GRP and temperature variation, so it's not a build problem.
-However, I know it is there and it will bug the hell out of me; so I will use the centre of the screen as my 'visual' centre reference point as I want the vents to be optically correct and symmetrical with respect to the driver and passenger's perspective.
+Did my measuring and discovered the centre of the screen with respect to the centre of the scuttle was off by 3 mm.
+Not a huge amount and I dare say way within tolerances of the vagaries of GRP and temperature variation, so it's not a build problem.
+However, I know it is there and it will bug the hell out of me.
+So I will use the centre of the windscreen as my 'visual' centre reference point as I want the vents to be optically correct and symmetrical with respect to the driver and passenger's perspective.

-Using the mirror base-plate as my centre reference point, I measured 18 cm to each side (of centre) and marked for the innermost vent screw holes.
-I also ensured each vent was 8 cm in from the top lip of the dash' i.e. the scuttle top curve.
+Using the mirror base-plate as my centre reference point, I measured 18 cm to each side (of dead-centre) and marked for the innermost vent screw holes.
+I also ensured each vent was 8 cm "in" from the top lip of the dashboard i.e. the scuttle top curve.
 The 8 cm is not quite what it traditionally should be but I think it looks better.
 Also, I've ensured the vents are parallel to the scuttle horizontal.